Serene-Arc/podcast-downloader/README.md

 ## Podcast Feed Files

 A feed file, for use with the `--file` option, is a simple text file with one URL that leads to the RSS feed per line.
 The podcastdownloader will ignore all lines beginning with a hash (#), as well as empty lines to allow comments and a rudimentary structure if desired.
+Additionally, comments can be appended to the end of a line with a feed URL.
+As long as there is a space between the hash and the end of the URL, it will be removed when the file is parsed.